What’s the difference between a backpacking water filter and water purifier?

 If you’re traveling in the backcountries of the U.S. and Canada, a filter is typically considered sufficient protection.
 In these pristine landscapes, where human traffic is relatively low, the main threats are considered to be protozoa (like Cryptosporidium and Giardia), and bacteria (like E. coli and Salmonella).
 These microorganisms can be transferred to you through human or animal fecal matter in the water.

-Viruses in contrast are, most often, species-specific.
-That means, viruses that are harmful to humans are transferred primarily by the fecal matter of other humans.
+Viruses, by contrast, are generally species-specific.
+That means viruses that are harmful to humans are transferred primarily by the fecal matter of other humans.
 Therefore, where fewer humans exist, we assume the risk of viruses is also lower.

 It is important to ensure that your microfilter is built to handle backcountry-type water.
 Some filters in outdoor shops are designed to remove only unpleasant tastes from tap water.
 Backcountry-grade microfilters are designed to remove contaminants down to 0.2 microns and should meet NSF protocol p231 and/or the U.S. EPA’s Guide Standard and Protocol for Testing Microbiological Purifiers (for removal of bacteria and protozoa).
 Learn about these testing standards here.